Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Distribution Mapping with Shuffled Optimization

 \section{Distribution Mapping with Shuffled Optimization}

-This work presents a \textit{Distribution Mapping with Shuffled Optimization} (DiMSO) generation tool for synthetic data generation that transforms random high-dimensional Gaussian noise into a target real-world distribution using a fully connected neural network.
-The optimization process uses a randomized loss function, where the samples for loss calculation are selected at each optimization step.
+This work presents a \textit{Distribution Mapping with Shuffled Optimization} (\textsc{dimso}) generation tool for synthetic data generation that transforms random high-dimensional Gaussian noise into a target real-world distribution using a fully connected neural network.
+The code of the method is publicly available\footnote{\url{https://github.com/JKomorniczak/DiMSO/}}.
+The optimization process uses randomized loss functions, where subsets of samples are selected at each optimization step, and \textsc{pca} feature extraction to reduce memory and time complexity while preserving data privacy.
 Figure \ref{fig:moons-rae} shows the synthetic distribution after 10, 100, and 1000 epochs of model training.
 The initial epochs show vaguely shifted normal distributions that, with subsequent epochs, start to align with the target.
 At the final step of 1000 epochs, the synthetic distribution is almost perfectly aligned with the target data.